spinda/lavender/README.md

 - The default line length is 99 instead of 88 (configurable with `--line-length`).
 - Single quoted strings are preferred (configurable with `--string-normalization none/single/double`).
+- Empty lines between `class`es and `def`s are treated no differently from other code.
+The old behavior, which sometimes inserts double empty lines between them, remains available via `--special-case-def-empty-lines`.

 ## Documentation